 Identification of Cultural Resources

-As of September 25, 20240113archeological and historic sites and structures and Prince Frederick are listed on the Maryland Inventory of Historic Places In addition, there have been 15 archaeological sites in Prince Frederick recorded on the Maryland Archeological Site Survey.
+As of September 25, 2024, 93 archeological and historic sites and structures and 13 archaeological sites in Prince Frederick are listed on the Maryland Inventory of Historic Properties.
+The Maryland Inventory of Historic Properties is a statewide listing of historic sites and structures and is not regulatory.
 One resource, Linden, is listed in the National Register of Historic Places.
 In addition to these sites and structures, there remain two intact farmsteads within the existing Prince Frederick Town Center.
 These include the Hance Farm, the property furthest south on Main Street.
 The other is Linden, on Church Street.
 Together, these structures, sites and farmsteads represent irreplaceable heritage resources.
 Accordingly, as summarized below, this plan seeks to protect these resources.

 Linden was built by Henry Williams in 1868.
 Mr. Williams was a lawyer of the Weems Steamboat Line.
 The third owner, John B. Gray, Sr., remodeled Linden in Greek Revival style in 1907.
 It takes its name from the Linden trees (American basswood) that flanked it.
 The Calvert County Historical Society is headquartered in Linden, an Italianate two-story frame dwelling built in 1868, with Colonial Revival additions constructed in 1907.
 The urban farmstead is on a 4.3-acre site surrounded by mature trees, lush lawns and numerous 19th century outbuildings.
 The site also offers a trail.